Maintainer(s): Cayle Sharrock

 In Tari parlance, a digital asset is defined as a finite set of digital stateful tokens that are governed by predefined rules.
 A single digital asset may define anything from one to thousands of tokens within its scope.

-For example, in a ticketing context, an event will be an asset.
+For example, in a ticketing context, an event might be an asset.
 The asset definition will allocate tokens representing the tickets for that event.
 The ticket tokens will have state, such as its current owner and whether or not it has been redeemed.
 Users might be interacting with digital assets hundreds of times a second, and state updates need to be propagated and agreed upon by the network very quickly.
 A blockchain-enabled ticketing system is practically useless if a user has to wait for "three block confirmations" before the bouncer will let her into a venue.
 Users expect near-instant state updates because centralized solutions offer them that today.

 Therefore the Tari DAN must offer speed and scalability.